This measure ended on 31 August 2021

-In England and Wales and in force from 8 April 2020, the Social Security (Coronavirus) (Prisoners) Regulations 2020 (SI.No.409/2020) make provision for individuals on temporary release from prison to access means-tested benefits during the period of that release.
-This is due to end on 31st August 2021.
+In England and Wales and in force from 8 April 2020, the Social Security (Coronavirus) (Prisoners) Regulations 2020 (SI.No.409/2020) made provision for individuals on temporary release from prison to access means-tested benefits during the period of that release.
+Similar regulations applied in Northern Ireland.

-The measure allows certain prisoners (with two months or less still to serve) to return home on a temporary licence as a way of avoiding the spread of the virus.
+The measure allowed certain prisoners (with two months or less still to serve) to return home on a temporary licence as a way of avoiding the spread of the virus.

-The regulations say the temporary release must be "expedient as a result of the coronavirus disease and in such cases as the Secretary of State (ie the DWP) determines."
+The regulations said the temporary release must have been "expedient as a result of the coronavirus disease and in such cases as the Secretary of State (ie the DWP) determines."

-They will be electronically tagged and can be recalled at the first sign of concern.
+They were electronically tagged and could be recalled at the first sign of concern.